Necron3574/Necron3574.github.io/pages/bcactf_2022.md

 > I began storing my password with a super secure sequence, but I had to go make toast.
 Can you please retrieve my password?
 [File] (https://objects.bcactf.com/bcactf/Sequences/sequence.py)

 - This challenge gives us a python function where we need to generate a famous sequence to get the flag.
 - It additionally gives the first few values of the sequence.
-On googling the first few values`[0,1,3,6,2]`, we realise that it is the `[Recaman's Sequence](https://en.wikipedia.org/wiki/Recam%C3%A1n%27s_sequence)`.
+On googling the first few values`[0,1,3,6,2]`, we realise that it is the [Recaman's Sequence](https://en.wikipedia.org/wiki/Recam%C3%A1n%27s_sequence).
 - Thus, after writing a function to generate the Recaman's sequence, we get our flag.

 ```python